Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ---
-title: Go to market plan
+title: Go to market guide
 ---
 The goal of this guide is to provide a list of questions to answer in order to launch a product within year 1 and hopefully start seeing signs of product market fit.